Dwarf tomatoes reviewed: Should I grow dwarf tomatoes?

-All six were planted in approximately 20 gallon size containers.
-Most dwarfs were pretty brittle, very tight and compact.
-Almost didn’t seem to need cages.
 All grew similar to a thick compact determinate bush type of tomato.
 Almost all were very susceptible to catching some form of “Powdery Mildew” so be prepared to use “Sulfur Dust.”
 Once applied, the sulfur dust stopped the spread on the powdery mildew almost immediately.
-Of the six dwarf plants one was less than 2 feet tall and others reached over 5 feet tall and 3 foot in diameter.
-With the exception of one having very bland flavor, most vine ripened tastes and flavors were ok and skins not too tough & for the size plant, plenty of tomatoes.
+Of the six dwarf plants, one was less than 2 feet tall and others reached over 5 feet tall and 3 foot in diameter.
+With the exception of one having very bland flavor, most vine ripened tastes and flavors were OK and skins not too tough and for the size plant, plenty of tomatoes.

-Results??
+Results?
 So what are the results?
 Will Dwarf tomatoes take off in popularity or go the way of grafted tomatoes?
 Let’s just say many of us experience growing Dwarf size tomato plants each year without even trying.
-It’s just how the plants turn out-they just don’t get very big & tall.
+It’s just how the plants turn out-they just don’t get very big and tall.
 Hahahaha.

 I doubt there will be a Dwarf tomato craze.
 Why?
-None of the big growers and suppliers of live tomato plants are supplying these new live Dwarf varieties to nursery’s and big box stores.
-The live plants I purchased were provided by Tomatomania.
+Just like with grafted tomatoes, none of the big growers and suppliers of live tomato plants are supplying these new live Dwarf varieties to nurseries and big box stores.
+I purchased the live plants at Tomatomania.
 You will most likely need to grow from seed.
 And the seeds may be difficult to find.
 For me—growing an extra 6 weeks or so from seed is a hassle.
 I like planting live plants.
-It’s like you want a baby in diapers or a toddler? hahaha
+It’s like you want a baby in diapers or a toddler?
+Hahaha.

 If you have a 3 foot wide space with 2-4 feet space above— to fit a Dwarf, you probably have another couple of feet above for a plant 6 feet tall.
 So might as well stick to your tried and proven old reliable great tasting heirloom and hybrid readily available as live plants everywhere.